foxglove/docs/docs/10-primary-sites/1-self-hosting/1-manage-data.md

 )
 ```

-If the device ID is specified in both MCAP metadata and object metadata as documented above, object metadata takes precedence.

-If more than one metadata record is present in the MCAP with the name `foxglove`, only the last record in the file will be used.

 ### Cloud CLI uploads

-The following are some examples of how to upload objects with metadata to the
-various cloud SDKs.
-You can adapt to your needs according to the directions
+You can use the command line to upload objects with metadata to various cloud SDKs.
+Adapt the following examples to your team's unique needs.
-above.

 #### Microsoft Azure